How to Open Big CSV Files – an Ultimate Guide

 If a CSV file is too big to fit in memory, processing it in chunks can prevent system overload.

-Example implementation: Use Pandas
+Example: Use Pandas

 to read and process a large CSV file in chunks.